You are here

 How are cord blood stem cells different from other sources of stem cells?

 Cord blood also has applications in regenerative medicine.
 This is due to a combination of additional types of stem cells in cord blood, plus the fact that the cells in cord blood release chemicals that signal the body to heal itself.
-These chemicals are called cytokines and the cell-to-cell signalling is called the paracrine effect.
+These chemicals are called cytokines and the cell-to-cell signaling is called the paracrine effect.
 Cord blood has been used in clinical trials around the world as therapy for infants with cerebral palsy and other brain injuries.
 Published studies have shown that cord blood stem cells benefit young children with neurologic injury, even though the mechanism of action is not yet fully understood.
 Additional clinical trials are applying cord blood to neurologic conditions in adults, including stroke, multiple sclerosis, and spinal cord injury.